 Directors are usually available at and following general meetings when shareholders have the opportunity to ask questions on the business of the meeting.
-Specifically, the Chairman of the Audit Committee and the Chairman of the Remuneration Committee is available in person or by conference call at the AGM to answer questions from shareholders.
+Specifically, the Chairman of the Audit a) Diversity policy

+Committee and the Chairman of the Remuneration Committee is available in person or by conference call at the AGM to answer questions from shareholders.